iitmbsc-student-projects/discourse-viz/README.md

 - static: Directory containing static files like CSS and images.
 - requirements.txt: List of required Python packages.

-## Contact

-For any questions or inquiries, please contact Shubham Gattani (21f3002082@ds.study.iitm.ac.in).

 # High level overview of the data-processing

 - Query 102 is used to extract the information of all users "across all categories".